Zen Moments

 Then I think: All this is not going to help.
 I plan to go home for a while, take a rest and get back to work.

 I got off my bed at around 6:15 pm; got ready.
-Ate the food that my sister had supposedly kept for my lunch.
+Ate the food that my sister had kept for my lunch.
 Now that I’d had lunch at this late hour, I thought: “I won’t need dinner”.
 Just to pacify any unexpected hunger I put 2 bananas inside my bag.
 I didn’t have my bike with me to get to the office.
-No problem, I wanted to walk anyway (that was the best thing I did :) – I knew only later), but not the whole stretch.
+No problem, I wanted to walk anyway (that was the best thing I did 🙂 – I knew only later), but not the whole stretch.
 So took a bus to drop me mid way and started walking to my office.
 The weather was pleasant – if only I was not walking beside the heavy traffic, it would have been great!

 It’s getting dark, but my pupils are dilated wide enough to capture every streak of light around.

 My attention is now on the small kid walking in front of me, almost hopping.
-He’s swinging the polythene bag in his hand, which contained a lunch box.
+He’s swinging a polythene bag in his hand, which contained a lunch box.
 I’m wondering how a school kid got so late in the evening, to be going back home!
 I know I am wrong, when I see his clothes – not those crispy uniforms & polished shoes, but a shirt laden with grease – possibly just enough for my bike.
 I didn’t observe if he wore a slipper – guess I was too busy catching up with him.
 He was walking (hopping) pretty fast.
 I am eager to talk to him.
 I am trying my best to start a conversation:

 Me: I raise my eyebrows and make a gesture to attain his attention.

-S: Smiles :) (possibly puzzled as to what made me do that.)
+S: Smiles 🙂 (possibly puzzled as to what made me do that.)

 Me: You work?